frederikb96/frederikberg/content/project/wiki/index.md

 ---
-title: Wiki
+title: Wiki [Archived]
-summary: This is my knowledge base about my linux and server projects.
+summary: This is a knowledge base where I once wrote down stuff I learned about Linux servers, Nextcloud, and other self-hostable services.
 tags:
   - server
 date: '2022-06-01T00:00:00Z'